 ✔ Parrots need 10 - 12 hours of sleep per night

-✔ Feed your parrot a nutritionally sound diet
+✔ Feed your parrot a species specific, nutritionally sound diet

 ✔ Create a safe, yet enriching environment for your parrot.